Low Dose Benzodiazepines

 Low Doses Are Not Safe Doses

 The term low dose can be very misleading to patients.
 There are two possible common outcomes to a low dose that are concerning.
 The first being the development of tolerance to the “low dose” which may lead to withdrawal symptoms often mistaken as the return, worsening, of the patient’s underlying condition.
 It is frequently misdiagnosed as a new condition.
 This frequently results in prescribers increasing the dose and/or prescribing additional medications.
 The second outcome is cessation, which can cause problems and disability when a benzodiazepine is taken at either a low dose or a higher dose.
 The feelings of security of believing one is on a low dose are often found to be false, and the patient ends up confused, on multiple medications believing they cannot be experiencing symptoms on such a low dose, or surprised to find out their low dose wasn’t that low at all.
-All patients deserve informed consent, regardless of the perception of the size of the dosage, because every dosage has the potential for tolerance, dependence and long term injury.
+All patients deserve informed consent, regardless of the perception of the size of the dosage, because every dosage has the potential for tolerance, physical dependence and long term injury.